25 terms you should know to understand the gun control debate

 Definitions vary, but generally a magazine that holds more than 10 rounds of ammunition is considered high capacity.
 The gunman in the August 2019 Dayton, Ohio, mass shooting that killed nine people had a 100-round magazine.
 Using high-capacity magazines is legal in many states.
 Gun control advocates say that while restrictions on magazine size may not stop mass shootings, they may limit the carnage if the shooter must pause to reload.

 Open carry refers to the practice of carrying openly visible firearms in public.
+Five states and Washington D.C. forbid the open carry of handguns in public places.
 Thirty-one states allow open carry without any license or permit, although in some cases the weapon cannot be loaded.
-Forty-five states allow the open carry of a long gun, such as a rifle or shotgun, although some states do not allow the weapons to be loaded.
+Forty-seven states allow the open carry of a long gun, such as a rifle or shotgun, although some states do not allow the weapons to be loaded.

 Under federal law, background checks are required to buy guns from a licensed vendor, which includes retailers.
 Among those ineligible to buy a gun are felons, those dishonorably discharged from the military, and people convicted of domestic violence.
 A background check is not federally required to buy a gun from a private, unlicensed seller, including online and at gun shows.
 Gun control advocates want background checks expanded, while the NRA opposes expanded checks, saying they would not stop criminals who obtain weapons through theft, the black market, relatives, or friends.